jason13official/LifeSeries-Addon-Support/README.md

 - `/lifeseries config` - Opens the mod's config GUI (Life Series mod on client-side required).
 - `/lifeseries version` - Shows the mod's version
 - `/lifeseries credits` - Shows the mod's credits
+- `/lifeseries chooseSeries` - Opens the series select GUI (Life Series mod on client-side required).
 - `/lifeseries setSeries <series>` - Changes the Series, only works if no series has been selected
   - `/lifeseries setSeries <series> confirm` - Changes the Series, can override the current series
-- `/lifeseries chooseSeries` - Opens a series select GUI (Life Series mod on client-side required).
 </details>

 <details open>